Pauan/fable-getting-started/README.md

   to use the latest version for `foo`

 * Use [`yarn upgrade`](https://yarnpkg.com/en/docs/cli/upgrade) which upgrades
-  *all* of your dependencies to the latest version, and also edits [`package.json`](https://yarnpkg.com/en/docs/package-json) to use the latest versions.
+  *all* of your dependencies to the latest versions, and also edits [`package.json`](https://yarnpkg.com/en/docs/package-json) to use the latest versions.